 With the diverse population at Quinnipiac, you'll have plenty of opportunities to meet students from all cultures.
 Quinnipiac features a high performing women's basketball team.
 Take a deeper dive to check out just how well Quinnipiac ranks in other categories.

 Norwich University is among your best bets if you want to study Criminal Justice & Corrections.
 Norwich University offers graduate degrees in criminal justice for those interested in an advanced degree.
 This is a superb choice for students who favor the beauty of a simple college town.

-About 46.0% of the professors at Norwich work full time, which means they should have enough time to focus on students in their class.
 Norwich University features a low crime rate, among the most safe in the U.S..
+Norwich University also has graduate degree programs for those who need to keep going after achieving a four-year degree.
 Find all of the vital specifics on Norwich by looking at their scorecard.

 Merrimack College is a wonderful decision for students pursuing a Criminal Justice & Corrections degree.
 Merrimack College criminal justice & corrections graduates make 12.4% more than the standard criminal justice graduate.
 Situated in North Andover, Massachusetts, Merrimack provides a dependable, suburban experience for students.

 Many Merrimack first-year students receive scholarships.
 Don't worry about affording Merrimack College; 93.0% of their undergraduates obtain some form of financial aid.
 For additional information, check out the college scorecard.

 It's difficult to beat Western New England University if you want to pursue Criminal Justice & Corrections as a major.
 Springfield, Massachusetts is an excellent setting for young people who get pleasure from the fast-paced urban lifestyle.